Developing frontend modules

 git pull upstream main --rebase

-I'm getting a Error: ENOSPC: System limit for number of file watchers reached
+I'm getting an Error: ENOSPC: System limit for number of file watchers reached error

 Error: error:0308010C:digital envelope routines::unsupported